Veetaha/ts-nested-error/README.md

 Exported `toError(value)` free function ensures that for you.

-It returns `value` itself if `value instanceof Error`, otherwise attemts to stringify it and wrap into `Error` object to be returned.
+It returns `value` itself if `value instanceof Error`, otherwise attempts to stringify it and wrap into `Error` object to be returned.

 ```ts